 This was no ordinary cassette player.
 And to hear the information on this cassette it needed to be better than the average player.

 Robert Andres’ talks weren’t the first business program that required a better than average player to listen too.
-Because information was so hard to come by, most of the cassettes I managed to get hold off where copies perhaps many generations from the original—terrible quality.
+Because information was so hard to come by, most of the cassettes I managed to get hold of were copies, perhaps many generations from the original—terrible quality.

 I think some were twenty generations down, and the original recordings were not that spectacular either.

 Of course, I wasn’t the only person getting information this way.
 There were many of us in the industry that would do whatever we could do to get the best business and sales information we could.
 Hence, the many copies and shared knowledge.
 It was a US – based business and living in Australia was a bit of a backwater for information.

 I had slipped the cassette into the latest top of the line Pioneer headset and backed up by a graphic equaliser which I had specially imported from Singapore.
 It enabled me to tweak a multitude of frequencies to see if I could find some semblance of listenable quality material.
 Most of the time, it worked, and the system didn’t let me down that day either.

 Robert introduced me to the concept of “Minimum Standards of Performance”.

 It was a concept that helps me feel much better about life and how to grow, whether that be a business or any other aspect of life.

 Most of us tend to set goals – we tend to select them for the maximum.
 “I’m going to walk 5 km’s per day.”
 “I’m not going to eat sugar for a year.”
 I’m going to save some of my wage every week.”
 Etc. You can add to the list.

 What Robert taught me was the opposite … to look at the barest minimum that you could commit to that would still get you to your goal.
 There is no right or wrong here; it is the barest minimum that you set, no one else.
 And like most things, you can change it if it is not working for you.